sjoerdie/open-notificaties/certs/README.md

 # Certificates

-The certificates in this directory are self-signed and used for testing Open Zaak certificate validation. **Do NOT use these in any real deployments.**
+The certificates in this directory are self-signed and used for testing Open Notificaties certificate validation. **Do NOT use these in any real deployments.**

-Open Zaak has a mode where you can specify additional (root) certificates to trust, in addition to the [`certifi.where()`][certifi] certificate bundle.
+Open Notificaties has a mode where you can specify additional (root) certificates to trust, in addition to the [`certifi.where()`][certifi] certificate bundle.
 These certificates are used to (automatically) test this.